 When retrieved, values stored in a

-the low-order bit of the stored value corresponding to the
+low-order bit of the stored value corresponding to the first set

-value in a numeric context, the value retrieved has bits set
+numeric context, the value retrieved has bits set corresponding

-corresponding to the set members that make up the column
+to the set members that make up the column value.
+For example,

 If a number is stored into a

-the bits that are set in the binary representation of the
+bits that are set in the binary representation of the number

-number determine the set members in the column value.
-For a
+determine the set members in the column value.
+For a column

 |Decimal Value||Binary Value|